catalogicsoftware/helm3-charts/charts/cloudcasa/v0.1.0/README.md

 # CloudCasa Kubernetes Agent

+[CloudCasa](https://cloudcasa.io) - A Smart Home in the Cloud for Kubernetes Backups

 ## Introduction

-[CloudCasa](https://cloudcasa.io) is a class-leading SaaS solution providing data protection services for Kubernetes and cloud native applications.
+CloudCasa is a SaaS solution that provides class-leading data protection services for Kubernetes and cloud native applications.

 This chart installs and configures the CloudCasa agent on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.